Organization & Administration

 The Administration of prisons is accorded high priority by Government.
 Concerted efforts are taken to improve basic infrastructure facilities and correctional programmes for welfare of inmates and strengthening the safety and security of Prisons

-There are the two regional DIG offices and seven administrative circles viz.
+There are the three regional DIG offices and seven administrative circles viz.
 Jaipur, Ajmer, Kota, Udaipur, Jodhpur, Bikaner and Bharatpur below them.
-Jails in the state are classified as Central Jails, District Jail ’A’ class, District Jail ‘B’ class and Sub-Jails on basis of the category of convicted inmates kept in them.
+Jails in the state are classified as Central Jails, High Security Jail, District Jail ’A’ class, District Jail ‘B’ class and Sub-Jails on basis of the category of convicted inmates kept in them.
 Central and District Jails are headed by Superintendent and Deputy Superintendent respectively.
 Besides, there are specialized classes of jails viz.
 Women Reformatory, Young Offenders’ Reformatory and Open Air Camps.
 Each Central/District Prison exercises control over Sub-Jail situated in Districts under its jurisdiction.
 The Sub-Jail is administered by an Assistant Jailor who is the executive in-charge of a Sub-Jail.

 Each Prison is under the superintendence and control of Superintendent Prison.
 Staff pattern in each Prison as follows: